Unstable-Ground-Consulting/Landslide-Susceptibility/_posts/2020-2-24-Creating-Layers.md

 After stitching the DEMs into one, we used the [Extract by Mask](https://pro.arcgis.com/en/pro-app/tool-reference/spatial-analyst/extract-by-mask.htm) tool using Albania's boundary to get the DEM of Albania.

 ### Soil Maps
-  Aquiring Soil data for Albania was proving to be a tougher challenge than the other
+  Aquiring Soil data for Albania was proving to be a tougher challenge than the other data as Albania does not have extensive GIS data that can be downloaded.
+We were able to aquire semi-recent soil maps in pdf form, but the rigor to hand-georeference that map would be tool long for the entirety of Albania.

+ *NOTE:* There will be a margin of error in the soil map as

+        _a.)_ The map will have to be georefernced by hand

+        _b.)_ The soil data has to be transcribed from WRB to USCS in order to get the variables needed for the [CRTH model]()
+  This led us to change the scale of the project into something more manageable for the limited time we possessed.
-### NEW Parameters
+# NEW Parameters
 ```
 It came to our attention that for the time-frame needed
 ```